-V. CONCLUSION
+VII.
+CONCLUSION

 In conclusion, we have designed, fabricated and characterized planar components for THz beam forming.
-Using artificial holes in a dielectric media, we created gradient refractive index by varying the hole diameters.
+Using artificial holes in a dielectric media, we created gradient refractive index distribution by varying the hole diameters.
 We then fabricated a planar lens and an OAM phase plate and we have observed that both operates properly as intended.
+Finally, we demonstrated theoretically that both devices have larger transmission than their variable thickness counterparts.
 This work can have applications in low-loss THz wireless communications.